-JERUSALEM — When Hamas and Islamic Jihad began to barrage southern Israel with over 600 rockets in less than 24 hours, the International Fellowship of Christians and Jews (The Fellowship) immediately began to assess the effects of the attack on its program recipients and to enact their broader emergency response plan only deployed when Israel teeters on the brink of war.
+JERUSALEM — As more than 600 rockets barrage southern Israel from Hamas and Islamic Jihad in less than 24 hours, the International Fellowship of Christians and Jews (The Fellowship) immediately began to assess the effects of the attack on its program recipients and to enact their broader emergency response plan only deployed when Israel teeters on the brink of war.

 “Because we understand Israeli history and because we take the Bible seriously, it never surprises us when enemies set their bullseye on the Jewish people.
 I want you to know that we are on the ground in all the border communities to provide direct assistance to those in harm’s way and to better secure those communities,” said Yael Eckstein, President of The Fellowship.
 “We have reallocated resources to provide eight mobile bomb shelters where they are needed the most and have reserved $100,000 to provide immediate emergency needs to the terror struck cities in Southern Israel.”